Painful Urination and STD Testing

 Other Possible Causes

 Not all painful urination indicates an STD.
-Urinary tract infections (UTIs) are extremely common, especially in women, and cause similar burning sensations.
-UTIs typically involve frequent urination and pelvic pressure.
+Urinary tract infections (UTIs) are extremely common, particularly in women, and cause similar burning sensations.
+Kidney stones, certain medications, and even harsh soaps or perfumed products can irritate the urinary tract.

 When to Get Tested